Information coming soon. Webpage currently under construction.

-Today, 100,000 more people live in Denver than did just a dozen years ago, and many more are anticipated over the next decade.
+100,000 more people live in Denver today than did a decade ago, and many more are anticipated over the next decade.
 Our city's population has spiked, and the housing stock simply cannot keep pace with community needs.
-While home prices have risen dramatically here, this boom also increasingly makes rentals and for-sale housing unaffordable for too many.
+While home prices have risen dramatically here, this boom also increasingly makes rentals and for-sale housing unaffordable for too many, including seniors and families.

 The City and County of Denver is committed to building and maintaining infrastructure to support the evolving needs of residents, businesses and visitors.
 However you choose to get around, we want to help you get there safely and on time.
 Projects to improve mobility for vehicles, transit, pedestrians, cyclists, and those with disabilities are a high priority for Denver’s Department of Public Works, working with city and regional partners to ensure our communities have access to everything Denver has to offer.